Discovering the Mysteries of Tarot: A Journey into Intuition and Archetypes

 A bridge between intuition and intellect

-If you’ve been curious about tarot but unsure where to start — or if you want to move beyond guidebooks and into real confidence — I invite you to join me for:
+If you’ve been curious about tarot but unsure where to start I invite you to join me for a one day introduction to the mysteries of the Tarot:

 Location: Coolangatta